Obama says Sony hack not an act of war

 U.S. experts say Obama's options in punishing North Korea could include cyber-retaliation, financial sanctions, criminal indictments against individuals implicated in the attack or even a boost in U.S. military support to South Korea, which is still technically at war with the North.

-But the effect of any response would be limited, given North Korea's isolation and the heavy sanctions already in place for its nuclear program.
+But the effect of any response would be limited, given North Korea's isolation and the heavy sanctions already in place for its nuclear programme.

 (Additional reporting by Doina Chiacu and Diane Bartz in Washington; Editing by Frances Kerry, Lisa Von Ahn and Diane Craft)